Warning Signs of Abuse

 Know what to look for.

 At the start of a new relationship, it’s not always easy to tell if it will later become abusive.
 In fact, many abusive people appear like ideal partners in the early stages of a relationship.
-Possessive and controlling behaviors don’t always appear overnight and may emerge and intensify as the relationship grows.
+Domestic violence warning signs don’t always appear overnight and may emerge and intensify as the relationship grows.

 Every relationship is different and domestic violence doesn’t always look the same.
 One feature shared by most abusive relationships is that the abusive partner tries to establish or gain power and control through many different methods, at different moments.

 Common signs of abusive behavior in a partner include: